 3. South Rift

 The South Rift part of Kenya is a little piece of heaven on earth.
 The famous Masai Mara National Reserve and Amboseli National Park are located in this region.
 The Mara is bursting with untouched wilderness wildlife and native birds.
-It hosts the annual wildebeest and zebra Amboseli offers a breathtaking view of the African grasslands and snow-capped Mt.
+It hosts the annual wildebeest, and zebra Amboseli offers a breathtaking view of the African grasslands and snow-capped Mt.
 Kilimanjaro, the highest mountain in Africa.
-The park has a diverse terrain varying from swampy to ravine forests to the desert that makes a beautiful setting for bird and wildlife watchers.
+The park has a diverse terrain varying from swampy to ravine forests to the desert, making a beautiful setting for bird and wildlife watchers.
 Both parks provide opportunities to discover the Masai people and their exceptional culture.

 4. Tsavo National Parks

 Tsavo is the largest national park in Kenya and one of the most extensive on the planet.
 The park is located beside famous attractions, Chyulu Hills National Park, and nears the coast.
 This ultimate destination is divided into Tsavo East and Tsavo West.
 Tsavo National Parks possess unspoiled wilderness and some of Africa’s most diverse landscapes, from rolling volcanos to open savannah.
 It is an idyllic place for spectacular scenery, nature walks, and solo travelers.